FlowFuse/balena-device-agent/README.md

 The FlowFuse Device Agent can be configured in 2 ways:

- 1. A `device.yml` file provided when the Device is created in the FlowFuse platform.
-This file can be injected into the Belena device using the `FF_DEVICE_YML` environment variable (see below)
+ 1. Using a "Device Configuration": A Device Configuration is provided when a Device is created in the FlowFuse platform.
+This configuration can be set in the Belena device using the `FF_DEVICE_YML` environment variable (see below)
- 2. A group of Devices can be give a `device.yml` that contains a Provisionig Token.
-This will cause the Device to connect to the FlowFuse platform and register a new device, it will then download it's own unique `device.yml` file.
-The Provisioning token can be passed to the Belena device using the `FF_DEVICE_YML` environment variable (see below).
-Provisioning tokens are created on the Team -> Settings page, under the Device's tab.
+ 2. Using a "Device Provisioning Configuration".
+A Device Provisioning Configuration is provided when a Provisioning Token is generated on the FlowFuse platform.
+This can be used to permit the Device Agent to connect to the FlowFuse platform and auto register itself as a new device.
+It will then download and store it's own unique Device Configuration.
+This Provisioning Configuration can be set in the Belena device using the `FF_DEVICE_YML` environment variable (see below).
+Provisioning tokens are created on the FlowFuse platform in "Team Settings" under the "Devices" tab.
     When using a Provisioning Token the Belena Device name will match the FlowFuse Device name.

 ### Passing configuration via Environment variable